dwavesystems/dwave-ocean-sdk/docs/quantum_research/annealing.rst

     :width: 400 pt
     :alt: Graph showing how A(s) and B(s) energies change over time during a fast-anneal schedule.
-Along its horizontal axis is c(s) (normalized annealing bias) from 0 to 1, marked in increments of 0.2.
+Along its horizontal axis is c(s) (normalized control bias) from 0 to 1, marked in increments of 0.2.
 Along its vertical axis is energy in Joules, from 0 to 7 x 10^-24, marked in increments of 1.
 Two lines are plotted in the graph.
 The concave curve labeled A(c(s)) decreases from 6.5 x 10 to the -24 joules to to 0 joules